mnikpay/Multiomics-MR-scripts/ReadMe.md

 # SNP-based multiomics scripts
 These are the scripts to do a SNP-based multiomics data analysis.
-Together, they can be used to combine different sets of omics data for molecular (Biomarker → Biomarker) and clinical (Biomarker → Trait) insight.
+Together, they can be used to combine different sets of omics data for molecular (Biomarker → Biomarker) and clinical (Biomarker → Phenotype) insight.

 To do these analyses, first convert your GWAS summary data to the GSMR and the SMR formats: